Perception Box: A Detailed Explanation

 Everyone, even the most enlightened person, is a prisoner within their own conscious experience of perceived reality.

 How we view and interpret the world and its inhabitants is dictated by our genes and the physical and social environment in which we were raised (“nature” and “nurture”).
 We absorb cultural norms, that is, spoken and unspoken rules as well as conscious and unconscious assumptions and biases about appropriate and inappropriate behaviors, situations, and goals that we use to construct meaning and the narrative of our life.
-These priors, to adopt the language of Bayesian reasoning, are shaped by personal experiences, both beneficial and traumatic, that can reach all the way back to early childhood events and constrain the way we respond to social situations, to individuals based on their in-group vs. out-group affiliation, looks, skin color, actions, language, and other cultural signifiers.
+These priors, to adopt the language of Bayesian reasoning, are shaped by personal experiences, both beneficial and traumatic, that reach all the way back to early childhood events and constrain the way we respond to social situations, to individuals based on their in-group vs. out-group affiliation, looks, skin color, actions, language and other cultural signifiers.

 Our conscious experience of the world, our body, and our self—with its attendant emotions and feelings—are the only reality we know.